-The Board of Education will meet the 3rd Thursday of each month.
+The Board of Education will meet on the 3rd Thursday of each month.
 The work session will be held at 6:00 p.m. and the regular board meeting will be held at 7:00 p.m.
-The meeting will be held at the Chattooga County Education Center, 206 Penn Street, Summerville, Georgia 30747.
+The meeting will be held at the Chattooga County Education Center, located at 206 Penn St., Summerville, GA 30747.
 All meetings of the Board of Education are open to the public.